jcbradbury/jcbradbury.github.io/_pages/stadium-financing.md

        style="max-width: 850px; width: 100%; height: auto;">
 </figure>

-Though the public share has been decreasing since the 1980s, the total public contribution has been generally increasing---the latter amount is what is most important for evaluating policy, because it represents an increasing allocation of public resources to venue projects.
+Though the public share has been decreasing since the 1980s, the total public contribution has been generally increasing.
+The latter amount is what is most important for evaluating policy, because it represents an increasing allocation of public resources to venue projects.
+For example, a publicly provided $500 million subsidy means that $500 million must be reallocated from other government projects, or collected from taxpayers.
+It does not matter whether that represents 30%, 50%, or 100% of the total cost, the opportunity cost of what those funds could be used for (publicly or privately) is the same.

 Because of the split funding burden, stadium projects are often referred to as "public-private partnerships."
 Though it may seem to be an appropriate description of the relationship due to the shared nature of the project, the moniker is misleading. *Business* partnerships typically involve investments from multiple private partners whose expected future revenue returns are commensurate with the size of each party's financial stake in the project.
 For example, an investor who covers 30% of the cost of the project expects to receive 30% of the future profits.
 Stadium partnerships normally involve a public funding contribution, while the private team partner receives 100% of the revenue.